necolas/react-native-web/docs/guides/getting-started.md

     loader: 'babel-loader',
     options: {
       cacheDirectory: true,
-      // The 'react-native' preset is recommended
+      // The 'react-native' preset is recommended (or use your own .babelrc)
       presets: ['react-native']
     }
   }